istio/istio/operator/README.md

 ### Relationship between the CLI and controller

 The CLI and controller share the same API and codebase for generating manifests from the API.
-You can think of the controller as the CLI command `istioctl manifest apply` running in a loop in a pod in the cluster and using the config from the in-cluster IstioOperator custom resource (CR).
+You can think of the controller as the CLI command `istioctl install` running in a loop in a pod in the cluster and using the config from the in-cluster IstioOperator custom resource (CR).
 There are two major differences: